Doomlazer/SQ4CDBirdyEggRestoration/README.md

 version 0.3

  Restores both software store easter eggs in the CD version of SQ4 and prevents trigging both at the same time, avioding lock up.
-Todo: Convert box or birdy to ego script so both are possible at the same time.
+Todo: Convert birdyScript from room to clerk script, so both are possible at the same time.

 INSTALLATION